ucsd-dsc-arts/dsc160-midterm-group7/README.md

 - Umang Saraf

 I had the task of setting up the Spotify API to work with python and to create the dataset.
-I wrote the scrpits to extract all artists representing the 2 different Genres in study, get the songs for each artis and then download the preview of the song and extract audio features for each of the song.
+I wrote the scrpits to extract all artists representing the 2 different Genres in study, get the songs for each artist and then download the preview of the song and extract audio features for each of the song.

 - Kevin Elkin